Benchmarks

 Transparent, reproducible benchmarks — framework comparisons and deep performance profiling.

-All figures below come from one lab setup (CPU, OS, Node, tool versions).
-Absolute RPS on your hardware will differ; use the same scripts for relative comparisons.
-In production, databases and external calls usually dominate latency — not the framework.
+All figures come from one lab setup (CPU, OS, Node, tool versions).
+Your hardware will give different absolute RPS, but relative rankings stay consistent.
+Use the same scripts for your own numbers.
+In production, databases and external calls usually dominate latency — not the framework choice.

 How to read this page